 Stalfos Knights, which can easily take out three hearts in one hit at a point when your max health would be around a mere six.

 Groose has quite a lot of popularity among fans due to his Character Development from Jerkass to Badass.
-Even people who dislike or doesn't care for Skyward Sword will often say that he is one of the few actual good things to come out of the game.
+Even people who dislike or don't care for Skyward Sword will often say they enjoyed his personality.

 Out of the races introduced in this game, two have become very popular: the Mogmas and the Kikwis.